 When I worked in a day centre for older people one of the most popular activities was singing.
 Most of the people had been born in the thirties and forties so for them their golden eras were the fifties and sixties.
 However, the songs they most enjoyed singing along to were from the First and Second World Wars.
 “Hang out your Washing on the Siegfied line”, “It’s a long way to Tipperary” or “Kiss me Goodnight Sargent Major” would be sung with great gusto and joy and everyone knew all the words.

 When I asked some of them about this phenomena, I was told that when they were small children these were the songs that their parents would sing on returning from the pub.
 Yet these are the same people who, in a different activity with a video artist, were up dancing to Grime and, in another, composed and recorded a Rap tune with the title “Inside, I’m Twenty Five”!

 When you think of older people what is the image that springs to mind?
 Where did this image come from?
 On what is it based?
 Do you judge all older people from the perspective of that image?

 I went to the Glastonbury Festival half a dozen times during the Eighties and it changed a lot during that time.
 Driving on site and pitching tents around the cars, Bonfires and crates of beer, men selling sugar cane split with machetes, uniformed police on every corner, rave tents everywhere with 24hr four-on-the-floor.

 From what I can see now, Glastonbury has changed almost beyond recognition.
 But then, how would I know?
 The notion that any music festival can be experienced remotely on TV is absurd.
 It would be superficial.
 Judging by appearance is always unsatisfactory as it can never tell the whole story.

-It is for this reason that the Age Allies Programme is working with organisations and businesses to help make London an age friendly city.
+The Age Allies Programme works with organisations and businesses to help make London an age friendly city.